ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/graphql-tool.md

 $ bal graphql -i service.bal -o ./schema -s /starwars
 ```

-The `service` parameter specifies the base path of the Ballerina GraphQL service of which the schema needs to be generated.
+The `service` command option specifies the base path of the Ballerina GraphQL service of which the schema needs to be generated.
 This generates the GraphQL schema for the Ballerina GraphQL service in the `service.bal` file of which the `service-base-path` is `/starwars`.

->**Info:** For more command options, see [Ballerina to GraphQL parameters](#ballerina-to-graphql-parameters).
+>**Info:** For more command options, see [Ballerina to GraphQL command options](#ballerina-to-graphql-command-options).